 The reason why your answer to the above three questions is “no” is because you have certain beliefs that guide you to what you can do and what you can’t do.

-Belief helps you to see what you want, to have the determination to reach out for it, and to have the persistence to get it, no matter what it takes.
+Belief helps you see what you want, have the determination to reach out for it, and have the persistence to get it, no matter what it takes.

-“Only those are the believers who have believed in Allah and His Messenger, and afterwards have doubted not, but strived with their wealth and their lives for the cause of Allah.
+“Only those are the believers who have believed in Allah and His Messenger and afterwards have doubted not but strived with their wealth and their lives for the cause of Allah.
 Those are the sincere ones.”
 (Al-Hujurat 49:15)

 Providing our children with a direction, a guide, and a safeguard against dangers is one of our duties as parents and educators that we are accountable for before Allah Almighty.

-“O you who believe, ward off yourselves and your families against a fire (Hell) whose fuel is men and stones, over which are (appointed) angles stern (and) severe, who disobey not (from executing) the commands they receive from Allah, but do that which they are commanded.”
+“O you who believe, ward off yourselves and your families against a fire (Hell) whose fuel is men and stones, over which are appointed angles stern and severe, who disobey not (from executing) the commands they receive from Allah, but do that which they are commanded.”
 (At-Tahrim 66:6)

 What Are Some of the Basic Islamic Beliefs We Want Our Children to Have?